The Final Performances Of Iconic Bands Before They Disappeared

 On the evening of August 27, 1990, Vaughn performed with his band Double Trouble as special guests at the Alpine Valley Musical Theater in Wisconsin along with Eric Clapton, Robert Cray, and Vaughn’s brother.
 After the show, Vaughn and some others boarded a helicopter back to Chicago which crashed and killed Vaughn.

-However, his last performance was at the House of Blues in Chicago on October 3, 2014, where he had to stop playing because he didn’t feel well.
-He died the next day on May 14, 2015.
+His last performance was at the House of Blues in Chicago on October 3, 2014, where he had to stop playing because he didn’t feel well.
+He died several months later on May 14, 2015.

 Brian Jones was a founding member of the Rolling Stones, yet by 1968, his drug and alcohol problems had begun to spiral out of control.
 Then, on December 11, 1968, the group performed for a planned television special titled the “Rock and Roll Circus.”